shivaniddekate24-bit/AI-Agent-Finance-Bot/README.md

 ## Overview
-Educational Light weight AI agent that simplifies core finance concepts, designed in Azure AI Foundry and demonstrated via Preview Web App.
+Educational, lightweight AI agent that simplifies core finance concepts.
+Built using Azure AI Foundry, this project demonstrates how conversational AI can make financial terminology accessible to beginners.
+The agent explains key terms such as Accounts Receivable (AR), Accounts Payable (AP), Billing, Payroll, Ledger, and Invoice in simple, interactive language.

+It was designed and tested through the Foundry Playground and showcased in the Preview Web App, where users can chat with the bot to learn finance fundamentals in real time.
+The project emphasizes clarity, accuracy, and engagement, making it ideal for educational or corporate onboarding use cases.

 ## Configuration
 The bot’s setup and parameters are defined in [agent-config.yaml](agent-config.yaml).